The role of school governors is:

 Mr Deepak Agnihotri - Co-opted Governor

 My name is Deepak Agnihotri.
 I am a physiotherapist with experience of being a governor on a medical trust board.
 I also have a child in the school.

 Useful links and documents for governors

-For up to date training modules from the comfort of your own home please remember to access your e learning NGA account as much as you can.
+For up to date training modules from the comfort of your own home, please remember to access your e learning accounts as much as you can.